bcgov/rsbc-digital-forms/qa/extension/README.md

 *A minimal browser extension to make filling out roadside digital forms easier.*

 ## Description
-When you install this extension in your browser and go to the Digital Forms DEV or TEST environment, a "Fill" button will be added to the top-left corner of the page.
-Every field will be filled out randomly.
-Make adjustments to the form selections or values as needed.
+When you install this extension in your browser and go to the Digital Forms DEV or TEST environment (refresh the page if you already have it open), a "Fill" button will be added to the top-left corner of the page.
+When you click "Fill", Every selection option and field vallue will be filled at random.
+It may take a second or two for the fields to fill, depending on your system resources.
+Make adjustments to the  selections and values as needed.
+Click the Fill button again to get different selections.

-This greatly speeds up intuitive testing, allowing you to focus on the task at hand instead of having to think about which fields you need and which values to enter.
+This greatly speeds up intuitive testing, allowing you to focus on the task at hand instead of having to think about which fields you need and the values to enter.
+This gives you back time and reduces decision fatige while working with the forms.

-The extension works in Edge and Chrome, Windows or macOS.
+The extension works in Edge and Chrome, and on Windows and macOS.

 ## Installation